 Talk about vibrant!
 The streets of Chinatown certainly are are a rewarding place to take pictures.
 This shot is from the entrance to "Buddha Tooth Relic Museum".
 The name is quite a mouthful, isn't it?

 FYI, you can click the image below to learn more about my camera on Amazon...

 ...or use this link to the Ricoh GR II on Lazada (Asia)

 If you like these last few, be sure to check out more photos from the streets of Chinatown in part 2 of this series....you'll see the link when you get to the end of this page.

 "Native" Singaporeans have roots stretching back to many different countries.
 For example, most are Chinese, Malaysian and Indian.
 There are a fair share from Britain, Australia, and even the U.S. as well!

-Exploring the streets and alleyways of "Little India" really does transport you to another world.
+Exploring the streets and alleys of "Little India" really does transport you to another world.
 Part 3 of my Singapore Street Photography series explores this colorful neighborhood and community.
 It was also shot with the Ricoh GR II.

 This is one my favorite pictures, and one that shows why the city of Singapore is such a "cultural melting pot".
 Here you see the altar and pagodas of Tang Gah Beo temple...but with the contrast of a Catholic Church (St Teresa) in the distance.

 In the next chapter of my Singapore street photography series, I explore Singapore's bustling Chinatown in detail...